LLNL/raja-suite-tutorial/Intermediate_Tutorial/04-LAUNCH/README.md

 =================================
-Fractal Tutorial - HIP Execution
+Fractal Tutorial - LAUNCH Execution
 =================================

-A notable difference between launch and other RAJA API's is the support for run-time backend selection.
+The RAJA launch API introduces the concept of an execution space enabling developers to express algorithms in terms of nested RAJA::loops.
+As the kernel execution space is exposed to developers, static shared memory is avaible when using the CUDA/HIP backends.
+The launch abstraction also takes a more explicit approach in configuring device compute grid parameters.
+Finally, RAJA launch can take both a host and device execution policy enabling run-time dispatch selection.

 Look for the `TODO` comments in the source code.
-Here you will have to choose RAJA host and device policies for the launch.
+The main task here is to select a host and device policy for the launch configuration and loop function.

 A complete description of the different policies is available in the online RAJA
 documentation: